PCOS Birth Story of Hannah Rae

 Today we’re sharing Laura’s beautiful Polycystic Ovarian Syndrome PCOS birth story of her sweet Hannah Rae.

 I am sharing my story because I found great comfort in reading the memoirs of other mommies who had delivered naturally, especially women considered plus-size.
-I had several obstacles to overcome, but was able to deliver my healthy daughter completely naturally.
+I had several obstacles to overcome but was able to deliver my healthy daughter completely naturally.
 You CAN do it.
 Our bodies were made for this.
 Trust in yourself and you can do anything!

 Shortly after getting married, I was diagnosed with PCOS.
-I consulted with the nurse practitioner I was seeing through an OB office, as well as my primary, and started taking Metphormin and a prenatal vitamin daily.
+I consulted with the nurse practitioner I was seeing through an OB office, as well as my primary, and started taking Metformin and a prenatal vitamin daily.

 We tried to conceive for nine months.
 A very short time compared to many women, but every month was brutal.
 I was convinced we were never going to be blessed with a pregnancy.

 Thursday, May 9th, 2013.
 I realized I was a few days late, which is very typical with PCOS.
 It was the evening, and I was home alone while my husband was at work.
 I decided to take a test and ended up forgetting about it for a few minutes.
 I went back and looked on the bathroom counter.
 Two beautiful, life-changing pink lines stared back at me.
 I jumped upped and down, praised God, cried, and laughed hysterically (I never knew there would be a point of happiness that would make me laugh uncontrollably).